clearpathrobotics/nix-ros-base/README.md

 ## Usage

-Add the repositories to your nix flake registry with:
+Add the repositories to your nix flake registry (so flakes need to be enabled)
+with:

 ```
 nix registry add ros github:clearpathrobotics/nix-ros
 nix registry add ros-base github:clearpathrobotics/nix-ros-base